junodluk/underground-hiplatform/README.md

 ## Authentication Server
 - [Online on Heroku](https://spotify-oauth-server.herokuapp.com/)

-The source and documentation running on the Authentication Server (create by me) is available in this [folder](https://github.com/junodluk/underground-hiplatform/tree/master/oauth-server)
+The source and documentation running on the Authentication Server (create by me) is available at this public [repository](https://github.com/junodluk/spotify-oauth-server).